ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

 _Read the whole task before you start!
 You have been warned. --Russ_
 {{% /notice %}}

-* Create a folder `/docs` (**at the root of the system, not in a user's home folder**).
+* Create a folder `/cis527` (**at the root of the system, not in a user's home folder**).
 Any user may read or write to this folder, and it should be owned by `root:root` (user: `root`; group: `root`).

-* Within `/docs`, create a folder for each user created during task 5 except for `cis527`, with the folder name matching the user's name.
-* Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
+* Within `/cis527`, create a folder for each user created during task 5 except for `cis527`, with the folder name matching the user's name.
+Make sure that each folder is owned by the user of the same name, and that that user has full permissions to its namesake folder.
+  - For example, user `adminaccount` should have a folder `/cis52/adminaccount` and have full ownership and permissions on that folder.

-* Create a group and set permissions on each folder using that group to allow both `cis527` and `adminuser` to have full access to each folder created in `/docs`.
+* Create a group named `admingroup` and set permissions on each folder using that group to allow both `cis527` and `adminaccount` to have full access to each folder created in `/cis527`.
-{{% notice tip %}}
+  - In this example, the folder `adminaccount` should still be owned by `adminaccount` and that account should have explicit full access, but the `admingroup` group should _also_ have full access to that folder.
+  - No other user should be able to access any other user's folder.
+For example, `evilaccount` cannot access `guestaccount`'s folder, but `adminaccount` and `cis527` can, as well as `guestaccount`, who is also the owner of its own folder. {{% notice tip %}}
 When you create a group and add a user to that group, it does not take effect until you reboot the computer.
 {{% /notice %}}

-* No other user should be able to access any other user's folder.
-For example, `eviluser` cannot access `guestuser`'s folder, but `adminuser` and `cis527` can, as well as `guestuser`, who is also the owner of its own folder.
-* In each subfolder of `/docs`, create a text file.
-It should have the same access permissions as the folder it is contained in.
-The name and contents of the text file are up to you.
-{{% notice tip %}}
+* In each subfolder of `/cis527`, create a text file.
+It should have the same owner and access permissions as the folder it is contained in.
+The name and contents of the text file are up to you. {{% notice tip %}}
-Use either the `cis527` or `adminuser` account to create these files, then modify the owner, group, and permissions as needed.
+Use either the `cis527` or `adminaccount` account to create these files, then modify the owner, group, and permissions as needed.
 Verify that they can only be accessed by the correct users by logging in as each user and seeing what can and can't be accessed by that user, or by using the `su` command to become that user in the terminal.
 Many students neglect this step, leaving the file owner incorrect.
 {{% /notice %}}

 * See [this screenshot](images/lab1-image2.png) for what these permissions may look like in Terminal.
 This was created using the command `ls -lR` in the Linux terminal.
+These screenshots are from an earlier version of this lab using different paths and usernames, but the permissions structure is the same.

 ---